Worplesdon: Economy

-Demography and housing
+Demography, Housing and Religion

-The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.
+The average level of accommodation in the region comprising detached houses was 28%; the average comprising apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
-The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).
+The remaining % is made up of rented dwellings, plus a negligible percentage of households living rent-free.

-Nearest Settlements
+In the 2021 census, it was found that 88.2% of residents live in a house or bungalow, which is 10.8% higher than the national average; 10% of residents live in a flat or maisonette, 12.2% lower than the national average, and 1.7% live in a caravan or mobile home.

+83% of residents were born in the UK and 17% were not, which is on a par with the average for England.

+The religious make-up of the parish population is as follows:

 Education

 Merrist Wood Agricultural College stands on the hill in the west of the village, encompassing: